 EB120—BUSINESS MANAGEMENT FOR MEDIA PROFESSIONALS (4 CREDITS) Prerequisite: None.
 Media and creative arts are converging and creating new outlets for entertainers, content creators and industry business professionals.
 This course is designed to introduce students to the unique media arts sectors and to help them begin their careers.
 Topics include the identification of entertainment entities, an overview of significant contributors to the business of entertainment and an introduction to emerging transmedia applications for entertainment industry professionals.
 In this introductory course, students explore how their career track applies to the media industry, discuss essential life skills for success in college and explore how those skills can translate to career success.
 A variety of self-assessment tools help students identify their unique abilities and evaluate professional environments in light of that knowledge.

 EB163—INTRO TO INDIE JOURNALISM (3 CREDITS) Prerequisite: CM121.
-Students develop online and print newspapers as they study independent media sources, including zines and blogs, as outlets for promotion and distribution of entertainment news.
+This course helps students develop online and print newspapers as they study independent media sources, including zines and blogs, as outlets for promotion and distribution of entertainment news.
 Topics include review and news writing, criticism, the basic rules of entertainment journalism, and how to develop relationships with labels, artists and other content providers.

 EB166—PRINCIPLES OF DESIGN I (4 CREDITS) Prerequisite: None.
 This is an introduction to computer-based graphic design programs used in 2D media creation.
 Students use Adobe Photoshop and Adobe Illustrator for projects including poster creation, logo design, mailers and album artwork as they study the history, aesthetics, and business of design.

 EB195 – BUSINESS AND PRODUCTION OF COMMERCIAL MEDIA I (3 CREDITS) Prerequisite: EB102.
-Students interact with guest professionals to create basic advertising content for various media channels.
+This course helps students interact with guest professionals to create basic advertising content for various media channels.
 Topics include business etiquette, timetables, budgets, and billing methods; the roles and responsibilities of producers, talent, and clients; and the psychology of interpreting a client’s needs.

 EB203—LAW AND ECONOMICS OF INTELLECTUAL PROPERTY (4 CREDITS) Prerequisite: EB102.
 The course addresses intellectual property, copyright and content ownership for the creative industries.
 Students learn the fundamentals of copyright and how it applies to creative and media arts production.
 Topics include the economic structure of licensing, publishing and monetizing creative content with a focus on current property rights management issues facing the media industry.

 EB210—CREATIVE AND PROMOTIONAL WRITING (4 CREDITS) Prerequisite: CM121.
-Students develop skills for effective written and communication and promotion.
+This course helps students develop skills for effective written and communication and promotion.
 Activities include composing poetry and short prose, preparing pieces for submission, compiling press contact lists, composing promotional documents, and formatting emails for correspondence with the media.

 EB211—BUSINESS COMMUNICATION AND NETWORKING (3 CREDITS) Prerequisite: None.
 This course focuses on the role of communication and networking skills in the entertainment industry.
 Topics include developing strong client relations, cold calling, the art of negotiating and networking.
 In-class exercises include interviewing, presentations and networking.